kevinpruvost/old_projects/README.md

 </p>

 Keep in mind that this does not represent all of my technical knowledge, I've done internships and I don't show here what I learnt working in companies.<br/>
-My portfolio or my resume/CV would be more appropriate if you want to know more about me.
+My [portfolio](https://kevinpruvost.github.io/portfolio/) or my resume/CV (available on my portfolio) would be more appropriate if you want to know more about me.

 ## Some projects I made on my own.